tenable/terrascan/deploy/helm-charts/README.md

-# Helm chart for deploying terrascan in server mode
+# Helm chart for deploying terrascan

 This chart deploys terrascan as a server within your kubernetes cluster.
 By default it runs just terrascan by itself, but, user creates namespace and secrets.